senseigab/senseigab.github.io/_posts/2020-09-30-marawidnva.md

 ---
-date: 2020-09-30 00:00:00
+date: 2020-09-30 14:32:14
 title: 'The Newsworthiness of an Armed Conflict: A Corpus-Assisted Multimodal Discourse Analysis of Newspaper Reports'
 subtitle: 'Information and Download Page for my 2020 Thesis'
 featured_image: 'images/projects/marawidnva.png'
 excerpt: This project was my thesis for my Master of Arts degree in English Language Studies at the University of Santo Tomas Graduate School.
 It received a *Benemeritus* distinction during the defense.
 In addition, it was awarded *second place* in the 1st Loretta Makasiar Sicat Prize for the Social Sciences by the Philippine Social Science Council.
 ---

-*This project was my thesis for my Master of Arts degree in English Language Studies at the University of Santo Tomas Graduate School.
+This project was my thesis for my Master of Arts degree in English Language Studies at the University of Santo Tomas Graduate School.
 It received a *Benemeritus* distinction during the defense.
-In addition, it was awarded *second place* in the 1st Loretta Makasiar Sicat Prize for the Social Sciences by the Philippine Social Science Council.*
+In addition, it was awarded *second place* in the 1st Loretta Makasiar Sicat Prize for the Social Sciences by the Philippine Social Science Council.

 **Supervisor:** Dr. Rachelle B. Lintao